Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras

-For any lattice point $l \in \mathbb{Z}^{n(n-1)/2}$, we construct an element $h_l$ with unique minimal multidegree $l$ using formal geodesic functions and Casimir elements.
+For any lattice point $l \in \mathbb{Z}^{n(n-1)/2}$, we construct an element $h_l$ with a unique minimal multidegree $l$ using formal geodesic functions and Casimir elements.
 To this end, we first recall the general description of formal geodesic functions established in\cite{1}.

 We glue two copies of the $\mathcal A_n$-quiver and consider its dual quiver.
-To get the value of $\mathbb{A}_{i,j}$, we sum over all paths starting at the northeastern vertex $j$ and terminating at the southwestern vertex $i'$.
+To compute $\mathbb{A}_{i,j}$, we sum over all paths starting at the northeastern vertex $j$ and terminating at the southwestern vertex $i'$.

 For each path from $j$ to $i'$, consider the parallelogram $\blacklozenge_{i,j}$ defined by the vertices $j$ and $i'$.
-The cluster variables within this parallelogram contribute to the term: Those lying above the path have exponent $1/2$, while those lying below the path have exponent $-1/2$.
+The cluster variables within this parallelogram contribute as follows: Those lying above the path have exponent $1/2$, while those lying below the path have exponent $-1/2$.
 Variables outside the parallelogram do not contribute to $\mathbb A_{i,j}$; see Figure \ref{Fig23} below.

 \begin{exmp} \textit{(Formal geodesic function examples for n = 4)}